conoro/hugo.conoroneill.com/content/post/la-sportiva-prodigio-pro-review.md

 UPDATE: The advice above *only* applies to US and UK sizing.
 I went from my usual 44 to 44.5 EU and they were too big.
 Just enough the the front of my foot slid around a bit.
 I made the same mistake with the Prodigio Max.
 I then bought a second pair of Pros in size 44 and they are absolutely perfect.
 The rest of this review is about true-to-size 44.

+UPDATE 2: I used the true-to-size shoes in the first 44km of the Kerry Way Ultra.
+By the end, my big toe was very sore with the steep rough downhills and the slight foot swelling.
+So either go up half a size for longer harder terrain or keep the Pros for shorter runs only.

 Unusually, I ordered them directly from La Sportiva themselves in Italy.
 Why don't more brands do this (cough Salomon)?
 They only took a week to Ireland.

 ![La Sportiva Prodigio Pro](/images/2025/07/la-sportiva-prodigio-pro.jpg)